mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 The default behavior depends on the current state of the [Rendering Options](http://docs.mcneel.com/rhino/5/help/en-us/options/rendering.htm) >  [Copy similar settings when content type is changed](http://docs.mcneel.com/rhino/5/help/en-us/options/rendering.htm#Copy_similar_settings_when_content_type_is_changed)  box.
 If checked, compatible settings from the old content will be copied to the new one.

 #### ![images/reset.png](images/reset.png) Reset to Defaults
-Changes all of the environment settings to the default Solid color background (Black), reflected background, Sky and Refracted Background visible.
+Changes all the environment settings to the default Solid color background (Black), reflected background, Sky and Refracted Background visible.

 #### ![images/copy.png](images/copy.png) Copy
 Copies the selected environment to the Windows Clipboard.
 The Clipboard can then be pasted into the editor to create a new environment or pasted directly into a folder to create a [library](libraries.html) file.